Lu1sLima/Grupo11-Project/README.md

 HOW TO RUN THE PROJECT:

-mvn compile (Espera os downloads)
+- mvn compile

-mvn exec:java (Para executar o App.java)
+- mvn exec:java (Para executar o App.java)